marvinlam2000/marvinlam2000/README.md

 Let’s work together to find ways to secure the future, one step at a time!

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in information technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a cybersecurity analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]